How has Newmont’s leadership in sustainability supported its financial performance?

 We also have targets in place for every region to improve the percentage of women at both the senior level and also in the workplace.
 Newmont now has five women directors, which puts us right at the top of the pack for a Fortune 500 company.
 We have three women on our executive leadership team out of nine.

 We are also actively working to increase the number of women leaders in our operational and technical areas.
 At out KCGM operation in Australia, we have put in place our first female general manager.
-At KCGM, about 28% of the workforce are women, which is about twice the average for the Australian mining industryfull_stop
+At KCGM, about 28% of the workforce are women, which is about twice the average for the Australian mining industry

 As published in TIME magazine